Manillin/Regex-to-DFA-converter/README.md

 ## Usage

 You can use the provided code as a foundation for your project.
 Modify the code as needed to suit your requirements, and adapt it to handle different regular expressions and input files.
+Must use up to date g++ compiler (if ran on mac make sure you're not using clang)